dwrobel/flatcam/README.md

 =================================================

+25.02.2019

+- fixed the Gerber object UI layout
+- added ability to mark individual apertures in Gerber file using the Gerber Aperture Table

 24.02.2019

 - fixed a small bug in the Tool Solder Paste: the App don't take into consideration pads already filled with solder paste.